MutsFM/computercraft/elevator-inc/README.md

 The screen function is used to draw the touchscreen, presenting the floors which the players can choose by hitting them on the screen.</br>
 The listen function waits for the player to hit the screen, and if a player hits a floor number, then sends the accompanying message over rednet to the controller computers.</br>
 </br>
+Color customization.
+By changing the color codes in the respective lines, you can change the following elements:</br>
+* "sbckc" allows you to change the screen's background color.
+* "ttxtc" allows you to change the color of the text presented at the top of the screen.
+* "bckc" allows you to change the background color of the floor number buttons.
+* "ftxtc" allows you to change the color of the text for the floor number corresponding to the floor (as entered in the first line of the programme).
+* "txtc" allows you to change the color of the text for the other floor numbers.</br>
+You can also change the floor selection confirmation screen's colors, by changing the color code of "csbckc" to change the screen's background color, and "cstextc" to change the color of the text.</br>
 *Original Design 10+*</br>
 To be added.</br>
 </br>